-- 2. For Upgrade method choose one and press Enter: - cd: Directly from Observer installation DVD in the locally connected DVD-ROM drive. - smb: Via LAN from an MS Windows computer with a shared DVD-ROM drive and the Observer installation DVD-ROM loaded, or a shared folder with the contents of the installation DVD.
+- 2. For Upgrade method choose one and press Enter: - Id: Directly from locally connected Observer installation DVD or USB drive. - smb: Via LAN from an MS Windows computer with a shared DVD-ROM drive and the Observer installation DVD-ROM loaded, or a shared folder with the contents of the installation DVD.